My personal interests are varied and range from cooking to writing to photography.

 What to Serve With Chili Con Carne

 Chili is a versatile dish that can be served with many other foods.
-You can serve this simple dish with any or all of the following sides:
+You can serve this simple dish with any of the following sides:

 Use plain rice or even a packet of flavored rice.
 Personally I like to use a plain Basmati rice.
 I love and use it for everything.
 Also, any long grain rice or Patna rice will work.
 Just use what you have on hand!

 Turn this into a party bowl with tortilla chips.
 Pour your chili into a shallow dish and slide the tortilla chips in around the edges.
 If you place the bowl on a plate, you can also put a pile of chips around the base of the bowl.
 Add this to your list of easy party dip ideas!